oracle-cne/ovirt-csi-driver/docs/usage-example.md

 ```

 # Step 4 - Create a Pod to use the PVC
-The following example shows a sample pod that mounts the PVC.
+The following example shows a sample pod that mounts the volume by using a PVC.

 ```
 cat <<'EOF' > ./pod.yaml
 apiVersion: v1